hifarrer/NuSong/STRIPE_SETUP_GUIDE.md

 # Stripe Integration Setup Guide

-This guide will help you set up Stripe recurring payments for your NuMusic app.
+This guide will help you set up Stripe recurring payments for your NuSong app.

 ## Prerequisites

 1. A Stripe account (sign up at https://stripe.com)
-2. Your NuMusic app running with admin access
+2. Your NuSong app running with admin access
 3. Database access to run migrations

 ## Step 1: Database Migration